changmw/chang-cantontese-input/foxpro/aia.aidc/readme.txt

-Unlike Visaul Foxpro, Foxpro for Windows required you to use GENSCRN to gernerate actual Foxpro codes from screen and menu definition file painted with screen and menu designer.
+Unlike Visaul Foxpro, Foxpro for Windows required you to use GENSCRN to gernerate actual Foxpro codes from screen and menu definition files painted with screen and menu designer.
+It did saved you sometime from using
+@...SAY...GET...
+PICTURE.

-With the arrival of smartphones and tablets, this PLAS front-end system should have been replaced with Android and iOS apps.
-Before that, Java should have been used to produce a PLAS-like system that could be used via web browsers.
+With the arrival of smartphones and tablets, this PLAS front-end insurance agent system should have been replaced with Android and iOS apps.
+Before that, Java should have been used to produce a PLAS-like system accessible from all kinds of web browsers.

-Lastly, some insurance companies might out-source insurance agent system to small software companies.
+Lastly, some insurance companies might out-source insurance agent system to small, independent software companies.